Common Cloud Integration Patterns & Scenarios

 Cloud-to-cloud integration and migrations can be improved based upon the end-to-end interactions between internal and partner systems as well as SaaS applications, including those important ERP, CRM, HCM, finance, and payment solutions that truly power your business.

-Hybrid Integration (Cloud to On-Premise and On-Premise to Cloud)
+Hybrid Integration (Cloud to On-Premise Integration Patterns)

 Hybrid integration entails technology that is both cloud-based and on-premise-based, as well as in combination.
 A hybrid integration platform is an architectural approach to connecting and integrating on-premise systems with SaaS applications and cloud environments, while also leveraging best-of-breed solutions that support flexible business models.

-A true hybrid integration platform supports many different integration scenarios by providing capabilities both in the cloud and as software for a private on-premise deployment.
+A true hybrid integration platform supports many different integration scenarios by providing capabilities both in the cloud and as software for private on-premise deployment.
 Many companies struggle finding the optimal combination of cloud and on-premise infrastructure because traditional enterprise integration toolboxes are more geared towards businesses with a rich development skillset.

 The problems arise quickly because having to rely on custom code often leads to a patchwork quilt integration solution that doesn’t have the proper interoperability or modern SaaS apps to scale efficiently.